Origin of the Albanians: Paleo-Balkan linguistic theories

-The two broader main linguistic groupings which have been proposed as ancestral variants of Albanian are Illyrian and Thracian.
+Inscriptions and place-names of Dacian and Thracian have survived which has led some linguists and historians to conclude that Albanian cannot be identified with those.
+Other arguments trying to link Albanian to Daco-Thracian, such as that of the linguist Georgiev, have been entirely dismantled by other scholars.
+Meanwhile, linguist Williem Vermeer rejects a Thracian origin.
+The Thracian language and place-names existed until the Early Middle Ages, as toponomastic material provides evidence that the Thracian language came into contact with the migrating Slavs; for example, the Bulgarian toponym Plovdiv is derived from the Thracian Pulpudeva.

+Dacian city names were composed of an initial lexical element affixed to -dava, -daua, -deva, -deba, -daba, or -dova, which meant 'city' or 'town'.
+Endings in more southern regions are exclusively -bria ('town, city'), -disza, -diza, -dizos ('fortress, walled settlement'), -para, -paron, -pera, -phara ('town, village').
+The suffixes -dava, -daua, -deva etc. have been suggested as Dacian, while the rest as Thracian; however, the former have been found as south as Plovdiv (Pulpudeva).

 The Illyrian linguistic theory has some consensus, but Illyrian language is too little attested for definite comparisons to be made.
 Further issues are linked to the definitions of "Illyrian" and "Thracian" which are vague and aren't applied to the same areas which were considered to be part of Illyria and Thrace in antiquity.
+For instance, Martin Huld argues that the classical "precursors" of the Albanians would be "'Illyrians' to classical writers", but that the Illyrian label is hardly "enlightening" because ethnology in classical antiquity was imprecise.
+It is also uncertain whether Illyrians spoke a homogeneous language or rather a collection of different but related languages that were wrongly considered the same language by ancient writers.
 In contemporary research, two main onomastic provinces have been defined in which Illyrian personal names occur; the southern Illyrian or south-eastern Dalmatian province (Albania, Montenegro and their hinterland) and the central Illyrian or middle Dalmatian-Pannonian province (parts of Croatia, Bosnia and western Serbia).
 The region of the Dardani (modern Kosovo, parts of northern North Macedonia, parts of eastern Serbia) saw the overlap of the southern/south-eastern, Dalmatian and local anthroponymy.
-A third area around modern Slovenia sometimes considered part of Illyria in antiquity is considered to have been closer to Venetic.
+A third area around modern Slovenia sometimes considered part of Illyria in antiquity is considered to have been closer to Venetic, which is no longer considered to be related to Illyrian.
+The conceptual paucity of the label 'Illyrian' makes its usage uncomfortable to some scholars, for this reason in current research some call the Albanian's ancestor 'Albanoid' in reference to a "specific ethnolinguistically pertinent and historically compact language group", which still remains relatable with Messapic.
+The term 'Albanoid' for the ancestor of the Albanian was used for the first time by Hamp, who developed the thesis about the Proto-Albanoid dialects, spoken in the central-western Balkans including the historical regions of Dardania, Illyria proper, Paeonia, Upper Moesia, western Dacia and western Thrace.